benmvp/slides/2022/connecttech/webdev.md

 NOTES:

-- Well in addition to providing a grid-like layout
-  - We also don't want to have to refresh the whole page
-- The header, nav & ads are staying fixed
 - This is `nav.html`
   - Again it's a completely separate HTML file (like an `iframe`)
-  - we just have our links target the `content` frame
+  - But for the links we set the `target` to point to that `content` frame
-  - You've probably always just done `target="_blank"` for a new window right?
+- You've probably always just done `target="_blank"` for a new window, right?
-  - But `target` has other purposes!
+  - But `target` had other purposes!
 - For some reason we liked to not close our `<LI>` tags either
   - Or maybe it was just me 😂
   - But it worked!